maflcko/b-c-gui-translations-review/reviews/fr.md

         <translation>&amp;Modifier l’adresse de l’étiquette</translation>

 ERR
-The translation misinterprets "Edit address label".
-The correct translation should mean "Edit the label of the address," not "edit the address of the label".
-Also, the phrase "étiquette d’adresse" (label of address) or "libellé de l’adresse" is more appropriate.
+The French reverses the relationship, implying "modify the address of the label" instead of "modify the label of the address."

 Correct translation:
 &Modifier le libellé de l’adresse